This guide on the cost of living in Athens Greece will help you get an idea of estimated monthly costs. Updated for 2024.

 A couple sharing a one bedroom apartment could live quite comfortably if they made 2,000 euro between them, depending on the area they wanted to live.

-As for a family of four, estimated monthly costs could easily reach 4,000 – 5,000 euro, if you want to live in an expensive area and offer the best education to your children.
+As for a family of four, estimated monthly costs could easily reach 4,000 – 5,000 euro, if you want to live in an expensive area and offer private education to your children.

 FAQs about living in Athens